Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

-Lake Chad in the west is a wetland area shared with Niger, Nigeria and Cameroon, the remains of a huge lake that existed 7,000 years ago.
-Rivers flow through the southern savanna from the southeast into Lake Chad and the capital, Ndjamena south of the lake, is over 1000 kms from a seaport at Douala in Cameroon.
+Lake Chad in the west is a wetland area shared with Niger, Nigeria and Cameroon; the remains of a huge lake that existed 7,000 years ago.
+Rivers flow through the southern Savanna from the southeast into Lake Chad.
+The capital, Ndjamena lies south of the lake, over 1000 kms from a seaport at Douala in Cameroon.

 The Chad Basin is filled with Tertiary and Quaternary sediments surrounded by metamorphic rocks of Precambrian age in the Tibesti Mountains in the north and basement rocks which extend into Darfur in neighbouring Sudan in the east.
 The Neogene Chad Formation is primarily lacustrine sediments laid down in rifts of the West and Central African Rift System (WCAS).

 Chad first began producing oil in 2003 from three fields in the Doba basin, delivering through a pipeline to a terminal in Cameroon.
 Exploration along the path of the pipeline has yielded several further discoveries and output is now growing from the Doba and Bongor Basins and from other smaller rifts.

 Chad has no gas production and none is forecast by Globalshift due to the remoteness of the area, although the country may have gas prospects.
 It has no offshore waters.

 Map and National Flag

 Chad is a presidential republic.
 The president dominates the political system with the power to appoint the prime minister and cabinet.
 The president is directly elected for a 5-year term.